zcakg86/housing-map-app/README.md

 * Explore retrieval augmented generation with foundation models to answer user queries on presented data.

 ## Next Steps
-* Call listing and POI APIs directly in app (currently the data app uses stored data and is slow, and out of date).
+* Call listings and POI APIs directly in app (currently the data app uses stored data and is slow, and out of date).
 * Move data processing to pyspark (currently using pandas)
 * Provide more complex temporal and spatial analysis utilising historical sales data.
 * Improve visualisation of relative prices.